Xazax-hun/csa-testbench/README.md

 python run_experiments.py --config projects.json --jobs 8
 ```

-Note that, the CodeChecker server at the URL specified in the config needs to
+Note that the CodeChecker server at the URL specified in the config file needs
-be started separately before running an experiment.
+to be started separately before running an experiment.

 Example configuration: